MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/ptsn-mask-phone-numbers.md

 # Mask phone numbers in Microsoft Teams meetings

-For added privacy, the phone numbers of participants who dial in to a Teams meeting using audio conferencing are fully displayed to the internal participants and masked from the participants outside of your organization.
+For added privacy, the phone numbers of participants who dial in to a Teams meeting using audio conferencing are fully displayed to the internal participants.
+The numbers are masked from the participants outside of your organization.
 This setting is the default for all organizations.
+The masked number is displayed as shown in the following image:

 ![an example of a masked phone number](media/hiddenPhoneNum.png)

 For specific industry use cases, admins have the ability to choose how the audio conferencing participants' phone numbers appear in meetings that are organized in their tenant.
-The admins can choose from 3 options:
+The admins can choose from three options:

 - Phone numbers are masked only from external participants.
 The participants who belong to the meeting organizer's tenant still see the full phone number.
 - Phone numbers are masked from everyone in the meeting except the organizer.